Our Governing Board is made of representatives from our six world regions:

 Paul Folkesson has been an authorised optometrist (by the National Board of Health and Welfare) since 1980, and since 1986 an authorised contact lens specialist.
 He bought his own private practice 1987 and sold the company in 2004.
 Since then he has acted as a consultant optometrist when needed within Sweden.

-Paul was elected as president for the Swedish Optometric Association (Optikerförbundet) in 1996 and also became Editor in Chief for the Swedish Professional Journal (Aktuell Optik & Optometri) 1996-2005.
-He has been a national delegate to the Nordic Optical Council (NOR) since 1996, and is now serving as President for the third time.
+Paul has been annually elected as president for the Swedish Optometric Association (Optikerförbundet) since 1996 and also had office as Editor in Chief for the Swedish Professional Journal (Aktuell Optik & Optometri) 1996-2005.
+He has been a national delegate to the Nordic Optical Council (NOR) since 1996, and has been serving as President three times.

-He became a national delegate to ECOO in 1996 and is now Vice President of the ECOO Executive Committee and has served as a member of the Professional Services Committee for several years.
-During 2001-03 he formed new statues and working methods for ECOO as part of a working group.
-In 2006-08 he chaired an ECOO working group focussed on CET points from a European perspective together with Armin Duddek, SBAO, Switzerland and Peter Coe, GOC, UK,.
+He became a national delegate to European Council of Optemetry and Optics (ECOO) in 1996 and was elected as Executive Committee member from 2012 and is now serving as President of the ECOO Executive Committee He has served as a member of the ECOO Professional Services Committee for several years.
+During 2001-03 he was elected to a working group with mission to form new statutes and working methods for ECOO.
+In 2006-08 he chaired an ECOO working group focused on CET points from a European perspective together with Armin Duddek, SBAO, Switzerland and Peter Coe, GOC, UK,.

-As President Paul organises and is responsible for the Swedish annual CET congress (Optometridagarna) which has grown to be the largest professional CET congress in the Scandinavian countries.
+As President for the Swedish professional assocaition, Paul organises adn is responsible for the Swedish annual CET congress (Optometridagarna) including lecture program and exhibition.
+Optometridagarna has grown to be the largest professional CET congress in the Scandinavian countries.

 Eastern Mediterranean representative